-Moreover, you can safely store both molded and unmolded Almond Bark in the freezer for up to two months.
-This can be helpful, particularly when making decorative pieces that require lots of pieces of Almond Bark since you can make the mold two months in advance.
+Moreover, you can safely store both molded and unmolded Almond Bark in the freezer for up to three months.
+So feel free to make your cake decorations three months in advance and save some time.

 How Do You Re-Melt Almond Bark?

 When it’s time to thaw your Almond Bark, you should keep it wrapped and let it defrost at room temperature.
 This ensures that condensation doesn’t build up on the inside and discolor the barks.